sacheendra/appbase-apidoc/README.md

  - __callback__ `Function` - will be passed an Appbase Snapshot Object.

 These are the cases, where a link is considered changed:
- 1. A link's order is manually changed, i.e. by calling `link(linkname)` and providing a manual order for an existing link
+ 1. A link's order is manually changed, i.e. by calling `link(linkname,order)` and providing a manual order for an existing link
  2. A link now points to a different object
- 3. `listenDepth` should be kept `1`Data in the object where the link points, is changed.
-In this case, .
+ 3. Data in the object where the link points, is changed.
+To listen to such changes, `listenDepth` should be kept `> 0`.

-In the background, all the links are being listened for `value` event, and this is a very costly operation if there are a huge number of links.
+When the `listenDepth` > `0`, in the background, all the links are being listened for `value` event, and this is a very costly operation if there are a huge number of links.
 This is the reason why `listenDepth` is kept `0` by default, where this event is fired only for the first two cases.

 #### Returns
 The same `Appbase` reference, to allow chaining of methods